-These are courses, typically offered at the Master's level (courses offered at the Bachelor's level possible) and recommended by the student's advising committee, to fill in gaps in fundamentals.
-The student must take prerequisite courses judged by the committee as necessary for the student to fill in gaps in fundamentals.
-Note that after Spring semester in 2024, you cannot take the International Master's Program in Economics courses as prerequisites.
+These are courses, typically offered at the Master's level (courses offered at the Bachelor's level are also possible) and recommended by the student's advising committee, to bridge any gaps in fundamentals.
+The student must attend prerequisite courses judged by the committee as necessary for the student to bridge any gaps in fundamentals.
+Note that after the Spring semester in 2024, you cannot take the International Master's Program in Economics courses as prerequisites.